nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. meta::
     :description: How to install/configure FreeIPA on CentOS 7 with replicas, configuring clients for FreeIPA, policies (eg sudo), and host based access control methods.

-This tutorial goes over how to install and configure FreeIPA on CentOS 7 servers with replicas, as well as configuring client machines to connect and utilize FreeIPA resources, policies (eg sudo), and host based access control methods.
+This tutorial goes over how to install and configure FreeIPA on CentOS 7 (and later 8) servers with replicas, as well as configuring client machines to connect and utilize FreeIPA resources, policies (eg sudo), and host based access control methods.
 We will also go over a scenario of configuring a trust with an Active Directory domain.
 The client setup will work for Fedora users as the packages are the same, just newer versions.

 .. contents::